Protein-Engineering-Framework/PyPEF/README.md

 python3 -m ipykernel install --user --name=pypef
 ```

-Now change the directory to ./workflow (`cd workflow`) and run the .ipynb file:
+Now change the directory to ./scripts/CLI (`cd scripts/CLI`) and run the .ipynb file (after downloading the files it might be necessary to make the script executable first: `chmod +x Workflow_PyPEF.ipynb`):

 ```
 jupyter-notebook